-- (1) All wells shall be completed in and open only to the specified Target Production Zone within the defined management zone. - (2) The annular space around the outermost casing shall be grouted and sealed to the depth of the specified annular seal intervals. - (3) All wells shall be constructed such that there is no commingling between aquifers or production zones that differ in chemical quality in order to prevent the quality degradation of any aquifer or zone. - (4) Any existing well that is determined to be or have the potential to be a source of pollution or quality degradation due to commingling of aquifers or production zones that differ in chemical quality shall be retrofitted and
+- (1) All wells shall be completed in and open only to the specified Target Production Zone within the defined management zone. - (2) The annular space around the outermost casing shall be grouted and sealed to the depth of the specified annular seal intervals. - (3) All wells shall be constructed such that there is no commingling between aquifers or production zones that differ in chemical quality to prevent the quality degradation of any aquifer or zone. - (4) Any existing well that is determined to be or have the potential to be a source of pollution or quality degradation due to commingling of aquifers or production zones that differ in chemical quality shall be retrofitted and recompleted to these standards (if feasible and practical) or plugged and abandoned.

-- recompleted to these standards (if feasible and practical) or plugged and abandoned. - (5) Wells completed to produce undesirable water or constituents shall be cased and sealed to prevent the mixing of water or constituent zones. - Each well shall be grouted and sealed in accordance with the specified (6) annular sealing requirements for each Target Production Zone.
+- (5) Wells completed to produce undesirable water or constituents shall be cased and sealed to prevent the mixing of water or constituent zones. - (6) ASR wells shall be grouted and sealed from the bottom of the casing to ground surface to ensure an adequate seal against upward flows caused by pressures occurring during operation. - (7)Each well shall be grouted and sealed in accordance with the specified annular sealing requirements for each Target Production Zone.
 The total volume of grout to be used shall be calculated to be equal to 150% of the borehole-casing annulus volume for the specified annular seal interval.
-The initial volume of grout emplaced shall be equal to 110% of the borehole-casing annulus volume with the remaining volume to be used only if needed to reach the required depth or to observe returns to the surface.
+The initial volume of grout emplaced shall be equal to 110% of the boreholecasing annulus volume with the remaining volume to be used only if needed to reach the required depth or to observe returns to the surface.
 After emplacement of this initial volume of grout, the depth to the top of the annular seal shall be determined.
 If the required depth has not been reached, the remaining volume shall be used.
 If the required annular seal is still not achieved, the District may consider proposals for the use of alternate materials (such as granular bentonite, bentonite chips, or disinfected sand or gravel) to bridge through the voids and highly permeable intervals.
-Such proposals shall be considered on a case-by-case basis and shall not be implemented without prior approval from the District. - (7) Grout shall be emplaced by either the positive displacement interior or exterior method (i.e. pumped under pressure). - (8) Grout material shall consist of Cement grout, Bentonite grout, or Cement-Bentonite grout and shall be mixed according to manufacturers specifications.
-When Bentonite or Cement-Bentonite grout is used for annular sealing or plugging, the annular seal or well bore shall be topped with at least two feet of cement grout to serve as an atmospheric barrier. - (9) Bentonite grout may not be used if the formation water to be sealed off or the mixing water has chloride concentrations above 1,500 mg/l, total hardness concentrations (Ca++ & Mg++) above 500 mg/l, or if hydrocarbons are present. - (10) Sulfate resistant grout (Type V or Class H cement) shall be used for the annular seal to seal off all water-bearing units producing waters with sulfate (SO4) concentrations above 1,500 mg/l.
+Such proposals shall be considered on a case-by-case basis and shall not be implemented without prior approval from the District. - (8) Grout shall be emplaced by either the positive displacement interior or exterior method (i.e. pumped under pressure). - (9) Grout material shall consist of Cement grout, Bentonite grout, or Cement-Bentonite grout and shall be mixed according to manufacturers' specifications.
+When Bentonite or Cement-Bentonite grout is used for annular sealing or plugging, the annular seal or well bore shall be topped with at least two feet of cement grout to serve as an atmospheric barrier. - (10) Bentonite grout may not be used if the formation water to be sealed off or the mixing water has chloride concentrations above 1,500 mg/l, total hardness concentrations (Ca++ & Mg++) above 500 mg/l, or if hydrocarbons are present. - (11) Sulfate resistant grout (Type V or Class H cement) shall be used for the annular seal to seal off all water-bearing units producing waters with sulfate (SO4) concentrations above 1,500 mg/l.
 The annular seal interval shall be sufficient to provide an impermeable seal above and below the zone producing elevated sulfates.
 An alternative cementitious material providing equivalent protection to severe sulfate exposure may be utilized with prior approval from the General Manager or designated representative.